foss-for-synopsys-dwc-arc-processors/embarc_osp/doc/documents/board/emsdp.rst

 Setting Up
 ^^^^^^^^^^
-You can use either USB-JTAG or USB-UART interface to communicate with ARC EM SDP board.
+You can use either USB-JTAG or USB-UART interface to communicate with |emsdp| board.
 Before the interfaces are used, you must install the required drivers on the computer where you intend to run the MetaWare debugger or other serial debug consoles (such as PuTTY or other hyper-terminals).